Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/gradual-rollout.md

 ![Image of a gradual rollout form in Unleash](/img/tutorial-grad-rollout-form.png)

-There are two more advanced extensions of the gradual rollout strategy that you will see available to customize in the gradual rollout form:
+There are two more advanced extensions of the gradual rollout strategy that you can customize in the gradual rollout form:

 -   [Strategy Constraints](/reference/strategy-constraints)
 -   [Strategy Variants](/reference/strategy-variants)